 Programming the mBot – Your first program.

-mBot Introductory programming assignments.
+mBot Introductory Programming Assignments.

 For each of these programs, make sure you save a copy of your code.
 Each program has to be complete, so it needs a way to start and be stopped, either by using the keyboard or on-board button.
-You could use the IR remote, but you risk interfering with other mBots.
+You can use the IR remote, but you risk interfering with other mBots.

 For now, we can only use mBlock while the mBot is tethered over USB.